Pickleboyonline/solid-native/README.md

 - [ ] Hot Reloading and VSCode Debugging
 - [ ] Create module system and developer workflow cli
 - [ ] Android Version
+- [ ] Improve threading:
+	- The threading model should be similar to react native.
+The JS code should be running on a background thread.
+JS code needed for animations should be running on the main thread with the `worklet` pattern.